We have had the honor of hosting an amazing array of innovative thinkers and doers

 Vikas Narula is an entrepreneur, blogger, speaker, adjunct professor and Co-founder of Keyhubs.
 After spending 15 years in the start-up world, Vikas stumbled-upon his own business idea of Keyhubs, a software-enabled management consulting company specializing in the power of human connection, while completing his MBA at Duke University.
 Around the same time (2009), Vikas started Neighborhood Forest – a social venture dedicated to giving free trees to schoolchildren every Earth Day.
 He is passionate about purpose-driven entrepreneurship and teaches on the subject, as an Adjunct, at Minneapolis Community and Technical College.

+Philomena Morrissey Satre is currently the VP of Organizational Effectiveness and the former VP of Diversity and Inclusion at Wells Fargo.
 She has worked with 72 Diversity and Inclusion networks and five diversity councils in 15 states, focusing on recruitment, retention and reputation, and ROI.
 In partnership with Hamline University and the U.S. State Department, she led a Middle East Fellows peace and economic development project.

+Ian Stephenson is the former VP of Organizational Effectiveness at Cargill.
 Ian is an experienced and successful global business leader, organizational consultant and advisor to executives.
 Ian has hands on experience of building organization capabilities in innovation, customer focus, marketing and change management.
 He developed a leadership academy that was frequently cited as best practice and recognized with external awards several times.

+Patrick Waddick is the President of Innovation and Operations at Cirrus Aircraft..
 He is responsible for leading enterprise-wide Innovation and Operations activities including research and development, engineering, program management, manufacturing operations, global supply chain and quality.
 Patrick began his professional affiliations first with AIAA at the University of Wisconsin, Madison as a student chapter Vice President.
 In 2004, he was the recipient of the American Institute of Aeronautics and Astronautics (AIAA) Hap Arnold Award for Excellence in Program Management.